Our school chaplain, Alana de Bruyn

 In my role as school chaplain, I spend time getting to know the staff and students and am working with other support staff to best provide for students’ needs.
 This includes casual chatting in classrooms and in the playground, more organised group work and one-on-one time with students.

-Melissa is our School Chaplain at Penguin District School.
+Alana are our School Chaplain at Penguin District School.
 The chaplaincy service is approved by the School Association.
 Each year a school community consultation process is conducted through the School Association and Parent body to establish approval for funding for the following year and the continuation of the chaplaincy service.

 Our Chaplain's work pattern: